 A)

-In long of ancient time, stood alone a friend of mine.
-Reflected by the sigh of a God who happened by.
-And in the dawn, there came the song of some sweet singing in his ear.
-God has gone, and from now on, you'll have to learn to hate The you fear.
+In years of ancient time, stood alone a friend of mine.
+Reflected by the ever-burning sigh of a God who by.
+And in the dawn, there came the song of some sweet lady in his ear.
+Your God has gone, and now on, you'll have to learn to hate The you fear.

 And so the age of man.
-They his body in the sand.
-Their glasses to a God on high Who smiled upon from the sky.
-So take the stage. spin down the ages. the passion. the rage upon your son who holds the gun up to your head --- The begun.
+They left his in the sand.
+Their glasses raised to a God on Who smiled them from the sky.
+So take the stage. spin the ages. loose the passion.
+Spill the rage upon your son who holds the gun up to head --- The begun.

 B)

 Then god, the director, a rat.
-Pulls another from his hat. the air and he says, ``well, that's that --- I'm going.''
+Pulls rabbit from his hat.
+Sniffs the air and he says, ``well, that --- I'm going.''
 The actors helplessly --- the script is blowing out to sea.
-But the hell, we didn't even pass an audition.
-The lines you'll have to improvise. the words are in The eyes of politicians who their fathers.
-And so the play necessitates that all you participate In fierce competition to each other.
+But what the hell, we didn't pass an audition.
+The lines you'll to improvise. the words are written in The eyes of politicians who despise fathers.
+And so the play that all you boys participate In competition to eliminate each other.

-And groupies, on way to war, Get to write the next score.
-But the rock and roll star knows his is really nothing.
-Men of religion, on the make, an oath they undertake to Make you for god's own sake, and none other.
+And groupies, on way to war, Get to the next film score.
+But the rock and star knows his glory is really nothing.
+Men of religion, on the make, an oath they undertake to Make you white for god's own sake, and other.

 While ladies get their done To win a bouncing son --- But bad do it for the fun of just being.
-And me, I'm here to along, And I'm not concerned the righting wrongs, Just asking that belong without an answer.
-The God is up his sleeve As he himself another cup of tea, And he goodbye to you and me, At for now.
+And me, I'm here to along, And I'm not concerned with the wrongs, asking questions that belong without an answer.
+The God is laughing up his As he himself another cup of tea, And he waves to you and me, At for now.

 C) no

-Did you learn your lines well, there is no rehearsal.
-The tickets all been sold for tomorrow's matinee.
+Did you your lines today? well, there is no rehearsal.
+The tickets have all been for tomorrow's matinee.
 There's a telegram the writer, But is no rehearsal.
-The electrician has been to make the spotlights brighter. one seat in the circle --- five hundred million in the stalls.
-Simply everyone will be there, but the curtain falls when The bomb in the dressing room Blows the windows their frames.
-And the in his corner is sorry that he came.
+The electrician has been to make the spotlights brighter.
+There's one seat in the --- five hundred million in the stalls.
+Simply will be there, but the safety curtain falls when The bomb that's in the room the windows from their frames.
+And the prompter in his corner is sorry he came.

-Did you learn lines today? well there is no rehearsal.
+Did you learn your today? well there is no rehearsal.
 The interval last until the ice-cream lady melts away.
-The twelve piece orchestra are here, but is no rehearsal.
-The first violinist's hands are chilled --- he's gone deaf in ears.
+The twelve orchestra are here, but there is no rehearsal.
+The first violinist's are chilled --- he's gone deaf in both ears.
 Well, the scenery is colourful, but the is so damn thin.
-You see the wall is crumbling, And the stage is bricked-in.
-But the audience arriving they're standing in the wings.
-And we take the final curtain call, and the ceiling in.
+You see the behind is crumbling, And the stage is bricked-in.
+But the keep arriving `till they're in the wings.
+And we take the final curtain call, and the crashes in.